Bicycle Advocacy: What you can do

 11. Spread the word!

 III.
-Volunteer time or donate money or other resources in support of the Bicycling Monterey work
+Volunteer time or contribute money or other resources in support of the Bicycling Monterey work

 Along with the local bike community leaders found on the “Bicycle Shops, Services, Clubs, and Resources” page, Bicycling Monterey is helping to make Monterey County an even more bicycling friendly place for visitors and residents.
 The Transportation Agency for Monterey County recognized the value of the Bicycling Monterey resources and projects with a Transportation Excellence Award on January 25, 2012.